Skip to main content

 Your identity information and credentials make up your legal identity.

-We use these pieces of information all the time to access products and services.
-For example, when we supply our birth certificate, driver licence and/or Medicare card to open a bank account, or give out our name, phone and email address to a business to sign up for newsletters or when we buy things online.
+Everyone uses these pieces of information regularly to access products and services.
+For example, you might supply your birth certificate, driver licence or Medicare card to open a bank account, or give your name, phone number and email address to a business to sign up for a newsletter or buy things online.

 Identity crime explained